 Bachelor's Degree Program

 The undergraduate coursework in CD&S begins when a student has obtained Junior-level standing.
 The core curriculum is a two-year course of study that provides a foundation in speech, language, and hearing sciences, as well as principles of assessing and treating individuals with communication disorders.
-The curriculum follows a specific sequence of courses [pdf] that can only begin in a Fall semester.
+The curriculum follows a specific sequence of courses in CD&S that can only begin in a Fall semester.
 Consequently, students may not begin taking courses in the CD&S curriculum during a Spring semester.
-Therefore, if you are admitted to SJSU in Spring or decide to change majors mid-year, please consult with our CD&S undergraduate advisor, Dr. June McCullough.
+Please also see the BA Degree Roadmap.
+Therefore, if you are admitted to SJSU in Spring or decide to change majors mid-year, please consult with our CD&S undergraduate advisor, June McCullough.
 For more information about the program requirements, please review the degree requirements page.